 Dogs are great.
 In fact, if your dog is like your best friend who gets to share in most anything you do, nothing beats a weekend of camping together to strengthen that bond.
-Your four-legged friend will have at least as much fun as you hanging out around the campsite, going for hikes, riding in the boat while you fish and sleeping with you in a tent.

 1 – There Is A Reason Why They Are Called Pet-Friendly